genesiscommunitysuccess/docs/docs/01_getting-started/06_developer-training/0a_fundaments.md

 Gartner, 2022

 The Genesis Platform is targeted at developers.

-With this, we aim to increase time to market speed, application velocity and lower the cost of development.
+We help them to decrease time-to-market, increase application velocity and lower the cost of development.

 ### What can I build with the Genesis Platform?